alexandre-garrec/portfolio/README.md

 Responsive website

-Github readme are automatically retrieved thanks to the url projects.
+Github readme are automatically retrieved thanks to the projects url.

 Pages
 -----